After a season of harsh words, may we find new ones to heal

 Texas Baptists welcomed Dan Curry to the staff as the new Area Representative for Area 9 from Fort Worth to Wichita Falls, effective Monday, October 3.
 As an Area Representative, Curry will serve as a connection to local churches and ministers in the area, providing help whenever a need arises such as for training, during a pastorless period or assistance with declining or plateaued churches.
 Click here to view a map of our Area Representatives.

-Curry has served in ministry across Texas for more than four decades,/p>/a>... [continue]
+Curry has served in ministry across Texas for more than four decades, with pastorates in Coahoma, Tahoka and a longtime tenure of 24 years at South Oaks Baptist Church in Arlington.
+He has... [continue]

 Respuesta al llamado en hacer justicia